 Layer 6: Ice and Water Shield

-Ice and water shield is a self-adhesive membrane installed in areas prone to ice dams and water intrusion, such as eaves and valleys.
+Ice and water shields are self-adhesive membranes installed in areas prone to ice dams and water intrusion, such as eaves and valleys.
 It provides an additional layer of protection against water penetration and helps prevent damage caused by ice buildup.

 Ice and water shields are typically constructed from durable materials such as rubberized asphalt or synthetic polymers, ensuring flexibility and resistance to cracking or tearing in extreme weather conditions.